SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 Withdrawal: Everything on the stage
 Resetting: idk

 ## Act 3.
-H.A. got to know L. and they became good friends.
+H.A. got to know Rock and they became good friends.

-### Hotel receptionist leads H.A. into the lobby, while L. is signing his name at the counter, with hotel manager standing beside him.
+### Hotel receptionist leads H.A. into the lobby, while Rock is signing his name at the counter, with hotel manager standing beside him.

 ### Stage Properties: A desk, with pen and paper on it, on one side of the stage (representing the reception desk of the hotel lobby), and a table, with food and drinks (if possible), on the opposite side (representing the restaurant).